microsoft/dotnet-apiport/docs/BreakingChanges/001 SoapFormatter cannot deserialize Hashtable and similar ordered collection objects.md

 Available

 ### Change Description
 The SoapFormatter does not guarantee that objects serialized under one .NET Framework version will successfully deserialize under a different version.
-Specifically, some ordered collections (like Hashtable) added members between 4.0 and 4.5 such that objects of these types cannot deserialize with .NET 4.0 if they were serialzied with .NET 4.5.
+Specifically, some ordered collections (like Hashtable) added members between 4.0 and 4.5 such that objects of these types cannot deserialize with .NET 4.0 if they were serialized with .NET 4.5.
 Note that if the serialized data is both serialized and deserialized with the same .NET Framework version, no issue will occur.

 - [ ] Quirked